6 killed in New Jersey gunbattle, including police officer

 Inside the grocery store, police found the bodies of who they believed were the two gunmen and three other people who apparently happened to be there when the assailants rushed in, authorities said.
 Police said they were confident the bystanders were shot by the gunmen and not by police.

-Rabbi Moshe Shapiro, who shops at the kosher store and attends a synagogue next door, said he spoke with the store owner, Moishe Ferencz.
+Chabad Rabbi Moshe Schapiro, who shops at the kosher store and attends a synagogue next door, said he spoke with the store owner, Moishe Ferencz.

 The names of the victims inside the store were not immediately released, pending notification of relatives.

-City Public Safety Director James Shea said that authorities believe the bloodshed was not an act of terrorism but that it was still under investigation.
+City Public Safety Director James Shea said earlier Tuesday that authorities believe the bloodshed was not an act of terrorism but that it was still under investigation.

 The shooting spread fear through the neighborhood, and the nearby Sacred Heart School was put on lockdown as a precaution.

-Note: This story has been corrected to show that the spelling of the name of the rabbi who attends a synagogue next to the market is Moshe Schapiro, not Moshe Shapiro.